Slavery: Private versus state-owned slaves

 Slaves have been owned privately by individuals but have also been under state ownership.
 For example, the kisaeng were women from low castes in pre modern Korea, who were owned by the state under government officials known as hojang and were required to provide entertainment to the aristocracy.
 In the 2020s, in North Korea, Kippumjo ("Pleasure Brigades") are made up of women selected from the general population to serve as entertainers and as concubines to the rulers of North Korea.
 "Tribute labor" is compulsory labor for the state and has been used in various iterations such as corvée, mit'a and repartimiento.
 The internment camps of totalitarian regimes such as the Nazis and the Soviet Union placed increasing importance on the labor provided in those camps, leading to a growing tendency among historians to designate such systems as slavery.

 A combination of these include the encomienda where the Spanish Crown granted private individuals the right to the free labour of a specified number of natives in a given area.
 In the "Red Rubber System" of both the Congo Free State and French ruled Ubangi-Shari, labour was demanded as taxation; private companies were conceded areas within which they were allowed to use any measures to increase rubber production.
 Convict leasing was common in the Southern United States where the state would lease prisoners for their free labour to companies.

 Legal rights

 Depending upon the era and the country, slaves sometimes had a limited set of legal rights.
 For example, in the Province of New York, people who deliberately killed slaves were punishable under a 1686 statute.
-And, as already mentioned, certain legal rights attached to the nobi in Korea, to slaves in various African societies, and to black female slaves in the French colony of Louisiana.
+And, as already mentioned, certain legal rights were attached to the nobi in Korea, to slaves in various African societies, and to black female slaves in the French colony of Louisiana.
 Giving slaves legal rights has sometimes been a matter of morality, but also sometimes a matter of self-interest.
 For example, in ancient Athens, protecting slaves from mistreatment simultaneously protected people who might be mistaken for slaves, and giving slaves limited property rights incentivized slaves to work harder to get more property.
-In the southern United States prior to the extirpation of slavery in 1865, a proslavery legal treatise reported that slaves accused of crimes typically had a legal right to counsel, freedom from double jeopardy, a right to trial by jury in graver cases, and the right to grand jury indictment, but they lacked many other rights such as white adults' ability to control their own lives.